Qrtr-ai/claude-yolo/README.md

 # Just open a new terminal (it opens inside the container)
 ```

-### Adding language toolchains
+### Adding packages to the container

-Edit `.devcontainer/Dockerfile` to add your language, then rebuild the container in VS Code:
+Edit `.devcontainer/Dockerfile` to add/edit packages you want to install, then rebuild the container in VS Code:

 **Python**: